 Senior Vice President, College Networks, Programming

 Rosalyn Durant is the senior vice president, college networks at ESPN.
-She was promoted to senior vice president in May 2015, overseeing ESPNU, SEC Network and Longhorn Network.
+She was promoted to senior vice president in May 2015, overseeing ESPNU, SEC Network, Longhorn Network and the launch of the ACC Network.
 Her current role includes setting the strategic direction for each network.

 In her previous role, she served as vice president, college sports programming and acquisitions overseeing all of ESPN’s college sports relationships, rights acquisitions and programming, including the inaugural College Football Playoff, NCAA Championships, football, men’s and women’s basketball, and Olympic sports in addition to ESPN’s coverage of high school sports and the management of ESPNU.
 She was named vice president, programming & acquisitions in 2007, and managed ESPN’s relationships with the NBA, Major League Lacrosse, Major League Soccer, FIFA, UEFA, US Soccer and Olympic sport leagues.